 Building a safe bonfire

-A couple of times a year, we have a bonfire party at our farm.
+My favorite activity in the fall is going to a bonfire.
 We roast hotdogs and marshmallows and everybody has a great time.

-Fire marshall Tony Collins says before you strike the first match, find out if it's legal to build a bonfire on your property.
-You may need prior permission with a permit, and most jurisdictions will give you a checklist of safety considerations.
+Tony Collins is a fire marshall for Clive, Iowa.
+He says before you strike the first match, find out if it's legal to build a bonfire on your property.
+You may need prior permission with a permit, and most jurisdictions will give you a check list of safety considerations.

-"It'll list information on hazardous conditions, dry conditions, prevailing winds, the speed of the winds, types of fuel to use, how to ignite it, and distance requirements from structures," Collins says.
-"It will also explain how to properly use security and fire ground monitors -- people that are put in positions to monitor floating embers that can start other fires."
+"It'll list conditions, hazardous conditions, dry conditions, prevailing winds, the speed of the winds, types of fuel to use, how to ignite it, security and fire ground monitors – people that are put in positions to monitor floating embers that can start other fires – distance requirements from structures," says Collins.

 Add Your Comment